-Our tea parties are monthly social groups open to people aged 75 and over.
-They are a chance for a change of scenery and regular afternoons of conversation and laughter with friends of all ages.
+Our tea parties are monthly social groups open to people aged 75 and over, and give older people regular afternoons of conversation and laughter with friends of all ages.

-Call companions is our telephone befriending service ensuring older people remain connected to the outside world.
-Call companions is available to anyone aged 75 and over who would benefit from a regular chat over the phone with a friendly volunteer.
+Call companions is our telephone befriending service ensuring older people stay connected to the outside world.
+Call companions is available to anyone aged 75 and over who’s socially isolated and would like a regular chat over the phone with a friendly volunteer.

-Our activity groups give those 75 and over the chance to participate in gentle exercise as they make connections with others.
-Our activity groups in Wales and West Yorkshire take place both face to face and online.
+Our activity groups give people 75 and over the chance to do gentle exercise as they make connections with other people.
+Our activity groups in Wales, West Yorkshire, Birmingham, and Bristol and the South West take place both face to face and online.

 All our services are free to older people.

 To encourage older people who are lonely, isolated or in need of companionship to develop social interests by bringing companionship into their lives.

 To help older people to establish contact with their peers.